 (NaturalNews) Northwestern University scientists have pulled together a review of research into what music -- specifically, learning to play music -- does to humans.
 The result shows music training does far more than allow us to entertain ourselves and others by playing an instrument or singing.
 Instead, it actually changes our brains.

-Musicians synch their brains when playing forming a giant brain!
+Musicians sync their brains when playing, forming a giant brain!

 Ted Talks Video: